axmolengine/axmol/docs/hlsl-faq.md

 ## Should I use HLSL or GLSL for new Axmol shaders?

 Use HLSL.
-Axmol v3 treats HLSL as the primary shader authoring language and uses axslcc to generate backend shader code and reflection.
+Axmol v3 treats HLSL as the primary shader authoring language and uses `axslcc` to generate backend shader code and reflection.

 ## Do HLSL variable names matter?

 For vertex inputs, no. Axmol matches vertex data by semantic base name and semantic index, such as `POSITION` / `0` or `TEXCOORD` / `1`.

-This means these two declarations are equivalent to the RHI:

 ```hlsl
 float3 a_position : POSITION;